Azure/Spark-Operationalization-On-Azure/README.md

 The ACR provisioning will complete quickly.
 Record the ACR Home, User, and Password information.

 ### Provision ACS (For RRS production "cluster" deployment only)
-click the following and complete the ACS deployment:
+click the following and complete the ACS deployment (this will take up to 20 minutes so start, then continue with the next step):

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Famlacstemplateresources.blob.core.windows.net%3A443%2Ftemplates%2Fproduction%2FAmlMesosTemplate.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>